-My cell phone vibrated against the wood of my nightstand and I reached over and grabbed it.
+My cell phone vibrated against the wood of my nightstand, and I reached over and grabbed it.
 There was a text from Nella, my childhood friend, and basically only friend, from where we used to live.
-I still got to see her in school, but it seemed different now that there was more distance between us; in more ways than one.
+I still got to see her at school, but it seemed different now that there was more distance between us.
+In more ways than one.

 I opened her text.

 Meet me after school and let’s go to the cafe.
 We haven’t gone in forever.